jbernot/academic-kickstart/content/outreach_scicomm.md

 #### 2015

-Prepared specimens and worked with a photographer to design an exhibit on tapeworms in the Connecticut State Natural History Museum
+Prepared specimens and worked with a photographer to design an exhibit on tapeworms in the Connecticut State Natural History Museum. https://www.flickr.com/photos/107963674@N07/albums/72157662181220376

 #### 2014